mathisnozais/MycPten/README.md

-# Myc Pten Analysis<br/> MYC-deficiency impairs the development of effector/memory T lymphocytes<br/>
+#MYC-deficiency impairs the development of effector/memory T lymphocytes<br/>
 Authors :Mathis Nozais1*, Marie Loosveld1,2*, Saran Pankaew1, Clémence Grosjean1, Noémie Gentil1, Julie Quessada1, Cyrille Mionnet1, Delphine Potier1@ & Dominique Payet-Bornet1@

 *These authors contributed equally: Mathis Nozais, Marie Loosveld; @ Corresponding authors: Dr Delphine Potier and Dr Dominique Payet-Bornet

 Link to article : (TO come)

 ---

 ### Overview
 This repository contains the instructions and material to reproduce the analysis reported in the article.
 Source code is available in the github repository.
 Required data and builded Docker/singularity images are available respectively in SRA/GEO and Zenodo.
 Intructions to reproduce the analysis are provided in the different subdirectories:

-- Fastq preprocessing is discribed in the 01_FASTQ_Preprocessing folder
+- Fastq preprocessing is discribed in the 01_FASTQ_Preprocessing folder In order to re do Fastq preprocessing you can follow guidelines and script here : link to readm me 01_FASTQ_Preprocessing
-- Seurat analysis is discribed in the 02_Seurat_analysis
+- Seurat analysis is discribed in the 02_Seurat_analysis In order to re do Seurat Analysis you can follow guidelines and script here : link to Readme 02_Seurat_analysis

 ---

 ### Data Availability
 #### Fastq preprocessing
 - 10 Fastq are availabe in SRA under the accession ID xxxxxxx